lcmeyer37/openstock/README.md

 ![Offline Trader](example2.png)

 - [x] Real-time stocks data
-- [x] Possibility to anaylise multiple charts at the same time
+- [x] Possibility to anaylize multiple charts at the same time
 - [x] Use of Annotations and Indicators for Technical Analysis
 - [x] To create your own Indicators to use with the software, making use of Bearcode Scripts (JavaScript files)
 - [x] Save/Load Charts and Offline Transactions